One “L” of a Difference — City of Montpelier Accepts Gift from City of Montpellier, South of France

 Metropolis”

-Mayor John Hollar posted news of the gift on his Facebook page, stating, “the donation of misprinted Montpellier France Soccer Club jerseys to Montpelier has generated more national news for our city than I’ve seen in a long time.
-Maybe all of us are in need of relief from the daily pummeling of bad news we’ve been receiving.
-Merci Mayor Saurel!”

-City Manager William Fraser said city officials just received the letter September 15 and plan a response.

-“We still don’t know when their are coming or how many,” Fraser told The Bridge Sept.
+“We still don’t know when they’re coming or how many,” City Manager William Fraser told The Bridge Sept.
 15 by phone.
 “It was nice of them to reach across the ocean and do something kind and generous.
 It was a nice solution on their part.
 A nice gesture.”

 Fraser said the Montpelier High School soccer team will get some shirts, and they may — though it has not been decided — send shirts to the other cities in the United States named Montpelier.